 Invision / UXPin / Proto.io

-It’s worth noting that when you do user testing prior to coding the app, you’ll find yourself working with such tools as Invision, UXPin, Proto.io, or similar.
+It’s worth noting that when you do user testing prior to coding the app, you’ll work with such tools as Invision, UXPin, Proto.io, or similar.
 Their purpose is to quickly put together app designs and turn that into an interactive prototype of an app.

 Once you have such a prototype ready, test users can click it through in a desktop browser or right on mobile devices.